Campsicnemus popeye: Description

 Adult Campsicnemus popeye has a body length between 3 and 3.2 mm, and wing length of 3.1 to 3.6 mm.
 Its head is black in colour with dark-brown toward the front face.
 It has a pair of antennae and a pair of compound eyes, which are distinctively red.
 The antennal segments are a mixture of black and yellow patterns.
 The main body (thorax) is yellow, while its setae are black.
 The mid-tibia is particularly enlarged towards the apical region, somewhat like the swollen forearms of Popeye.
 The wing membrane is uniformly pale-smoky coloured.
 The abdominal segments (tergites) are largely brown, with yellow stripes on the sites of tergites II and IV.
 Each tergite has numerous short black hairs on the dorsal side, and few long hairs on the side.
 The main difference of a female from a male is absence of large spiny setae on the legs, and the swollen legs.

 Biology

-Male Campsicnemus popeye use its enlarged tibia for attracting female.
+Male Campsicnemus popeye use their enlarged tibiae for attracting females.
 It was humorously reported that the fly does not like spinach, in contrast to its namesake, and is in fact strictly carnivorous.
-However, much like Popeye trying to woo Olive Oyl, the male fly flexes its muscular legs during courtship rituals to impress the mate.
+However, much like Popeye trying to woo Olive Oyl, the male fly flexes its muscular legs during courtship rituals to impress the potential mate.
 They are found to congregate around bodies of water.